Updated November 3, 2020

 The final rule includes the criteria for forming a “bona fide group or association of employers,” including the requirement to have a “formal organizational structure with a governing body that has by-laws or other similar indications of formality.”
 In other words, there will need to be formal documents establishing the group for the purpose of purchasing insurance.
 Furthermore, although providing health coverage can be the primary purpose of the group, the group must have at least one substantial business purpose other than the provision of health coverage to constitute a bona fide group or association of employers.

 - September 1, 2018 – all associations (new or existing) may establish a fully-insured AHP under the new rule;

 - January 1, 2019 – existing associations that sponsored an AHP on or before the publication date of the final rule in the Federal Register may establish a self-funded AHP under the new rule; and

 - April 1, 2019 – all other associations (new or existing) may establish a self-funded AHP under the new rule.

-Do you have questions about how this ruling will impact your business?
+Do you have questions about Association Health Plans?
 Contact your local Hays Representative or email us at firstname.lastname@example.org.